Scaredy Squirrel (TV series)

-Scaredy Squirrel is a Canadian animated comedy television series loosely based on the Scaredy Squirrel book series by Mélanie Watt.
-The series premiered on April 1, 2011, on YTV.
-The final episode aired in Canada on August 17, 2013.
+Scaredy Squirrel is a Canadian animated comedy television series based very loosely on the Scaredy Squirrel book series by Mélanie Watt.
+The series premiered on April 1, 2011 on YTV.

 Plot

 The series chronicles the adventures of Scaredy, an energetic anthropomorphic orange squirrel, and his best friend Dave, a blue skunk.
 Their antics take place in the fictional Balsa City, and often at the local supermarket the Stash "N" Hoard, where Scaredy works as a stacker.